L9DJULO/L9DJULO/README.md

 # 💫 About Me:
-🔭 I’m currently working on MobileApps<br>🤝 I’m studing at EPITA Paris <br>🌱 I’m currently learning FullStack , DevOps and MobileApps<br>💬 Ask me about any thing on my repos
+🤝 I’m studing at EPITA Paris <br>🌱 I’m currently learning FullStack , DevOps and MobileApps<br>💬 Ask me about any thing on my repos

 ## 🌐 Socials: